 Conclusion

 Plan ahead.
 Shop around.
 Buy far bigger than what you need for your first project.
-After the project passes all testing and you have more experience, you can downsize to smaller storage and recycle the big storage for the next project.
+After the project passes all testing and you have more experience, you can downsize to smaller storage then recycle the big storage for the next project.